Chapter 1 : Operation Mistletoe

 He stood there unmoved.
 All his dreams were about to come true.
 He was about to kiss Lily Evans and everyone would know it.

 “James!
 Please!”
-A hint of panic had entered her voice.
+A hint of what may have been panic had entered her voice.

-He stopped and for the first time that day, stopped thinking about himself.
+He paused, and for the first time that day, stopped thinking about himself.
 He looked at her.
 Her eyes were wide with distress.
-A hint of tears was forming and helpless fury.
+There was a small glisten in the corner, as if they watery.
 He steeled himself.
 It was only a quick kiss.
-She’d get over it.
+No big deal.

 “James…” her voice quivered slightly.

 He was never going to forgive himself.
-He let go of her and stepped back.
+He let go of her and stepped back, as above him the mistletoe vanished.

-“Next time Lily,” he called with a smile he didn’t feel as he pushed through the crowd back to Gryffindor Tower.
-Behind him, Lily Evans stared blankly after him.
+“Next time, Lily,” he called with a smile he didn’t feel as he pushed through the crowd back to Gryffindor Tower.
+Left in his wake, Lily Evans stared blankly after him.

 Sleep eluded him however as he lay awake, tossing and turning as he listened to Peter’s snores.
 He finally decided to get back up and he headed down to the Common Room where he pulled up a chair and stared into the remains of the fire.